Want to meal prep but don’t know where to start? We’ve got you covered.

 Keep It Simple

 Keeping an array of seasonings in your pantry can make all the difference to your meal prepping experience.
-Herbs and spices can create an explosion of different flavours for your basic chicken and rice meal, as well as provide a variety of health benefits.
+Herbs, spices and healthy sauce options can create an explosion of different flavours for your basic chicken and rice meal, as well as provide a variety of health benefits.

 Make a Meal Plan & Shopping List